blinksocks/blinksocks/docs/config/README.md

 module.exports = {

   // local hostname or ip address
-  //
-  // @note
-  //   1.
-For client, act as a Socks5/Socks4/HTTP server.
+  // For client, act as a Socks5/Socks4/HTTP server.
-  //   2.
-For server, act as a blinksocks server.
+  // For server, act as a blinksocks server.
   host: "0.0.0.0",

   // local port to be listen on
   port: 5678,

+  // the transport layer, "tcp" or "udp"
+  transport: 'tcp',

   // a secret key for encryption/description
-  key: "j+b3)I<h#c1_Jl^c",
+  key: "qtPb2edK7yd7e]<K",

   // presets to process data stream
-  //
-  // @note
-  //   1.
-DO NOT modify the first preset if you don't know what it is.
+  // DO NOT modify the first preset if you don't know what it is.
-  //   2.
-Take care the order of those presets, read the docs before changing them.
+  // Take care the order of those presets, read the docs before changing them.
   presets: [
     {
       // preset name